 The game cannot be realistic (without quotation marks), since it is a game after all.
 As a game it has to simplify reality to yield a playable result.
 Some things just cannot be recreated in the game, because of scale issues, because of hardware limitations or simply because the feature is not implemented in the game.

 That being said it should be clear that 100 per cent "realism" cannot be achieved in the game.
 However, the goal is playing in a way that takes real railways as inspiration.
 That simply means one takes a look at how real railways are operated and tries to simulate this within the limits of the game.
 Of course, the degree of realism is a matter of taste and varies for every player.
-Some like to create ultra complex intersections and optimized time tables, other player focus on beautful scenery and landscape, and then there are those who simply do not care about anything but the income display at the end of each game year.
+Some like to create ultra complex intersections and optimized time tables, other player focus on beautiful scenery and landscape, and then there are those who simply do not care about anything but the income display at the end of each game year.
 And everyone is right about playing the game his/her own style.

 One can see from the various possibly style of gameplay that there is no "right" or "wrong" way to play the game.
 Everything that is described here is only one possible way, one can play in a completely different style and still have lots of fun.